Skip to main content

 The numbers surrounding dental anxiety are eye-opening — a recent study found that more than 60% of people worldwide experience some degree of dental anxiety.
 More alarming, one-third of the population in the United States avoids going to the dentist because of this fear.

-To help you get the dental care you need, despite your apprehension and fear, the team here at Aura Dentistry offers sedation dentistry.
+To help you get the dental care you need, despite your apprehension and fear, the team here at McLean Aura Dentistry offers sedation dentistry.
 Under the expert guidance of Drs.
 Negar Tehrani and Chang Yi, we’re able to provide you with a winning combination through sedation dentistry — critical oral health care without the fear and anxiety.

 Here’s a look at how sedation dentistry can help keep you smiling for years to come.